Purpose and Terms of Reference

 The ULTC is governed by the Terms of Reference as set out below:

-• To collaborate with and advise Academic Board on the formulation and implementation of policies and procedures related to learning and teaching (HESF 6.3).
+• To collaborate with and advise Academic Board on the formulation and implementation of policies and procedures related to students, learning and teaching (HESF 6.3).

 • To debate, advise and make regular reports and recommendations to Academic Board regarding current and emerging issues in learning and teaching, including any matters delegated to the Committee by Academic Board.